 Managing a pregnancy with CHD can be extremely challenging.
 Today, we expect that most children treated for congenital heart disease will survive to adulthood and lead a full adult life.
 We provide comprehensive and state-of-the-art care to women with CHD.
 We manage the health of our CHD patients and developing fetus pre-pregnancy, during pregnancy and post-partum.

 Children’s Heart Center is an alliance between Mount Sinai and Children’s Hospital of Philadelphia (CHOP).
 This innovative alliance brings together the expertise of two world-leading institutions for the best possible outcomes.
 Together, we offer the most effective treatment and compassionate cardiac care for your child here in New York City.

 Why Choose Children’s Heart Center, Kravis Children’s Hospital at Mount Sinai?

 At Children’s Heart Center, we use a team-based approach to medicine.
 Our cardiologists work with a variety of cardiac specialists to address complex medical issues.
 These specialties include:

 - Cardiovascular surgery

-- Heart failure
+- Heart failure and transplant

 - Interventional cardiologists

-Children’s Heart Center offers outstanding support services for you and your family.
+Children’s Heart Center offers exceptional support services for you and your family.
 Our social workers and counselors provide emotional support and tips for healthy living.
 In addition, our staff and doctors are always available to answer your questions.